-Window Treatment Ideas for Pet Owners in Orlando02/08/2017Todd Hansen Photo courtesy patchattack via Flickr (Creative Commons) It’s a scenario Orlando pet owners probably know too well: leaving your home only to look back and see your pet’s face peeking through the window as you walk away.
+Window Treatment Ideas for Pet Owners in Orlando02/08/2017Todd Hansen Photo courtesy patchattack via Flickr (Creative Commons) It’s a scenario pet owners in Orlando probably know too well: leaving your home only to look back and see your pet’s face peeking through the window as you walk away.
 For pet owners with certain window treatments, frequent trips to the window might mean trouble, as pets can cause some of the worst harm to your window treatments.
 So how can you avoid pet damage?
 The simplest way is to install a pet-friendly window treatment that can handle even the most finicky pets.
 Let’s learn about some of the best (and worst) window treatments for pet owners in FL.
 Non Pet-Friendly Window Treatments First, let’s take a look at what window treatments pet owners shouldn’t have in the home.
 Corded Window Treatments As is the case with window safety for children, cords can be one of the biggest issues for pet owners.
 Dogs and cats alike are known to play with dangling cords, which might mean damage to your window covering or in some cases, injury to your pet.
-Instead, choose a window treatment without cords, whether they’re shutters that attach to the window frame or other window coverings that feature a top-down bottom-up configuration or are motorized.
-Metal Blinds Photo courtesy Carlos Castro via Flickr (Creative Commons).
-Metal blinds might be the absolute worst window treatment for homeowners with pets.
+Instead, choose a window treatment without cords, such as shutters that attach to the window frame or other window coverings that feature a top-down bottom-up configuration or are motorized.
+Aluminum Blinds Photo courtesy Carlos Castro via Flickr (Creative Commons).
+Aluminum blinds might be the absolute worst window treatment for homeowners with pets.
 Not only do the blinds usually operate by cord, but they’re incredibly vulnerable to damage from even the smallest of animals.
 Dogs or cats looking through aluminum blinds can bend, warp, and even snap the weak slats, which means you’ll need to replace the entire window treatment.
-Fabric Window Coverings Depending on your pet and the style of window covering, fabrics might or might not be something to stay away from.
+Fabric Window Coverings Depending on your pet and the style of window treatment, fabrics might or might not be something to stay away from.
 Lengthy fabrics like drapes can “pool” on the ground, making them easy for dirty paws to stain.
 Fabric window treatments also have a tendency to collect pet hair which nullifies any aesthetic value they can add.
 Lastly, fabrics can tear, something cat owners know all too well.
 The Most Pet-Friendly Window Treatments Now that you’ve seen which window coverings don’t mix well with pets, let’s take a look at the most pet-friendly window coverings.
-Wood and Faux-Wood Blinds All of the issues aluminum blinds have, wood and faux-wood blinds resolve for pet owners.
+Wood and Faux-Wood Blinds All of the problems aluminum blinds have, wood and faux-wood blinds resolve for pet owners.
 No matter if your pet likes to look through the window, sturdier wood blinds can stand up to more abuse than their aluminum counterparts.
 Plus, their wide slats make it harder for pets to get tangled in them.
 But, be sure that if you opt for wood or faux-wood blinds that you go with ones that are cordless.
 Plantation Shutters - The Best Window Treatment for Pets If you’re concerned about damage to your window treatments or injury to your pet caused by window treatments, plantation shutters might minimize those concerns.
 Because they mount directly onto the window, there are no hanging cords or fabric that can cause trouble.
 And, even if your dog or cat is able to climb up, Polywood® plantation shutters are scratch resistant and sturdy so damage is almost never an issue.
-Plantation shutters can help keep pets happy too.
-Own a pooch that wants to peek out the window as you leave?
+Plantation shutters keep your pets happy too.
+Own a pooch that wants to peek out the window as you head out?
 Shutters can make it easy without much risk of damage.
 Does your cat like to have a patch of sunlight to nap in?
 You can easily adjust the louvers to let the sunbeams come through without losing any privacy.
 In short, plantation shutters are the perfect window treatment for pet owners.
 Make New Window Treatments Your Pet Project Want to get a new window covering that’s a good fit for both you and your pet?
 Call Sunburst Shutters Orlando at 407-630-7011 now to learn all your window covering options.
 Your pet will be grateful.